Nashibvaan

-Nashibvaan is a 2019 Indian Marathi language with English Subtitles directed by Amol Vasant Gole.
-It is a Family Drama starring Bhau Kadam Mitalee Jagtap-Varadkar and Neha Joshi in lead roles.
+Nashibvaan is a 2019 Indian Marathi language with English Subtitles directed by Amol Gole.
+It is a Family Drama starring Bhalchandra Kadam, Mitalee Jagtap Varadkar, and Neha Joshi in lead roles.
 A Landmarc Films Presentation and a Flying God Films Production in association with Giri Media Factory.
 Nashibvaan was released in theatres on 11 January 2019.

 Plot

 Baban is a sluggard who barely manages to bring home an income for the family from his job as a sweeper.
 In contrast, his prudent wife, Geeta, works as a housemaid to earn an extra buck.
 Though god-fearing, Baban's day-dreaming and drunken carousing continue to force the family to lead a hand to mouth existence...until one day when he accidentally uncovers an astounding stash of cash.
 As this streak of luck further fuels Baban's mindless ways, his wife Geeta wants to use this opportunity to secure her family's future, resulting in a rift in their relationship.
 His non-platonic feelings towards a young co-worker, Reshma further puts a strain on his marriage.

 Hastening Baban's plunge back into misfortune is the local police inspector, Dhananjay Jadhav, who senses an easy win in tracing the source of Baban's unexplained riches.

 Will Baban's luck stand by him one more time?
 Or will he find himself deserted by both his family and his newfound wealth?
 A final turn of events will surely leave everyone stunned!